darasus/ai-blog/content/introduction-to-spring.md

   Spring is extensible and modular, which means you can easily add new functionality to your applications.
 You can use Spring to create applications in many different languages, including Java, Groovy, Scala, and more.
+intro: Looking to upgrade your software development skills and learn a new framework?
+If so, you’re in luck.
+In recent years, there has been an explosion of new software development frameworks that have made coding much easier for developers.
+These frameworks are known as “no-code” or “low-code” software solutions because they require significantly less code to implement than older programming methods.
+One such framework is Spring, which is currently one of the most widely used lightweight enterprise solution platforms available today.
+Even though it was first released almost 15 years ago, Spring continues to expand its functionality with each new version release.
+In this blog post, we will cover introduction to Spring and help you understand what it can do for you as a developer.
 ---

 ## What is Spring?